selkind/GeoMap/documentation/docs_site/docs/field_glossary.md

 ## CAPTDATE

 **Description:**
-The date the polygon was originally digitized
+The date the polygon was added to the dataset

 **Source of Values:**
 Value from GeoMap contributers